Helping Your Greyhound With Firework and Thunderstorm Phobia

 - Use calming signals such as yawning, sitting, or lying down to help your dog calm down.
 Here is an article http://theartofdog.com/articles/calming.pdf

-- Look for alternative therapies that have worked for others Rescue Remedy, valerian and melatonin have helped some dogs and might be worth a try.
+- Look for alternative therapies that have worked for others Rescue Remedy, valerian, DAP Diffusers and melatonin have helped some dogs and might be worth a try.
 Just taking the edge off can help your dog learn to cope better with a storm.
+One of our vet's has had very good results using a calming supplement called Composure Pro.

-- Understand that dogs are not human so using methods that work with a child may not be succesful.
-If you teach your dog what to do and how to act in one room of your house don’t expect him to automatically know that the same rules apply outside, at PetSmart or even in another room in your house.
-Dogs need to be taught in new situations and new places for them to really understand that it does help to lie down calmly on a bed and wait for the storm to pass and that it is never appropriate to throw themselves around on leash and panic.
+- Understand that dogs are not human so using methods that work with a child may not be successful.
+If you teach your dog what to do and how to act in one room of your house, don’t expect him to automatically know that the same rules apply outside, at PetSmart or even in another room in your house.
+Dogs need to be taught in new situations and new places.
+They really need help to understand that it does help to lie down calmly on a bed and wait for the storm to pass and that it is never appropriate to throw themselves around on leash and panic.
+Just because they learn to be calm in one situation doesn't mean that they will be OK in a new place or situation right away.

 - Stay away from the “cants” and “wont’s”!
 “I can’t do that” or “That won’t work because it didn’t work before”.
 Keep at it!
 Remember that each interaction has an effect on the dog and you are influencing him positively or negatively EVERY time.
 It doesn’t matter if you see improvement every time or not.
 Practice saying “This is good!” and welcome every opportunity to help your dog overcome his fear.
 Stay away from negativity like “My dog won’t ever do that”.
 If he won’t now, he just needs to be taught how.